npo-poms/api/javascript/README.md

 ### POST request

 Below is a simple POST request to search for media through the `/media` endpoint of the NPO API.
+When testing, be sure to replace the API_KEY and API_SECRET with your values.

 ```Javascript